 customer due diligence, record keeping, monitoring and reporting obligations.

-d) Providing AML training to financial institutions’ global trade services departments and
+d) Providing AML training to financial institutions’ global trade services departments and personnel.

 Allowing financial institutions (FIs) to see more information from exporters, importers, shippers, and authorities would enable them to better perform due diligence and monitoring.